gammann/TroopWebHost/Leaderboard/README.md

-# Troop All-Time Leaderboards — Setup Guide for Other Sites
+# Troop All-Time Leaderboards — Setup Guide

 This page pulls live and admin-published data straight from your own TroopWebHost site and renders it as leaderboards (Camping Nights,